pongstorn-AMD/aocl-data-analytics/doc/python_intro.rst

 For Linux users, if you find that your system is incompatible with the supplied wheel, you can instead install the Python package using the Spack recipe at the following link: https://www.amd.com/en/developer/zen-software-studio/applications/spack/spack-aocl.html

 .. note::
-   Python support on Windows is currently experimental, and building from source is required.
+   Python support on Windows is currently experimental.
+   The Python wheels downloaded from https://www.amd.com/en/developer/aocl.html do not include the LBFGSB linear model solver or the nonlinear least squares solver.
+   To access these, building from source is required.
 Source code and compilation instructions are available at https://github.com/amd/aocl-data-analytics/.
    If you encounter issues, please e-mail us on toolchainsupport@amd.com.

 NumPy arrays